linusg/rpi-backlight/docs/intro.rst

 about it.
 With one exception: *you can't change the display brightness out of the box*.

-I googled some hours, and hacked somy Python code together.
-Time passed by, and the whole project turned into a Python module.rpi-backlight was born.
+I googled some hours, and hacked some Python code together.
+Time passed by, and the whole project turned into a Python module: rpi-backlight.

 Maybe I should add some note here: